 Pill parties are common among teenagers and adolescents as a way to share and mix different types of prescription pills to see the effects.
 These pill parties are commonly called “skittle parties.”
 Teenagers may raid their parent’s medicine cabinets, adding random prescription pills that are mixed blindly and shared with friends.
 Kids generally view this as a cheap and accessible (and sometimes safe) way to get high.

-Types of Misused Prescription Medications
+Types of Prescription Drug Abuse Medications

 Opioids: Otherwise known as prescription painkillers, opioids or narcotics are used to treat chronic severe pain.
 They are one of the most overprescribed medication classes among healthcare providers.
 Prescription opioids include Lortab®, morphine, Percocet,® methadone, codeine, Vicodin® and fentanyl.
 Heroin is an illegal non-prescription opioid that is sold on the street.
 More than 191 million opioid prescriptions were dispensed to patients in the U.S. in 2017.
 Opioids can result in life-threatening overdoses and because they have severe withdrawal syndromes, they are very addictive.